felleg/felleg.gitlab.io-backup/content/posts/20220423-Millionaire-Age.md

 {{< figure src="/img/millionaire-age.png" position="center" caption="[Google Sheets version](https://docs.google.com/spreadsheets/d/1IB0ZfB9MXd1muLqLs9iG1o9E4qbSOfsP5hPE61MyOTw/edit?usp=sharing)" >}}

+# This is not financial advice.

+Please be careful when making long term predictions.
+Should your current reality change, your spendings might also change and impact your ability to invest.

+---

 In order to create this chart in Google Sheets, I had to learn about the [NPER function](https://support.google.com/docs/answer/3093183?hl=en), which calculates the number of payment periods for an investment based on constant-amount periodic payments and a constant